 Term of Office 2004 - present

 Elizabeth Gonzalez is a Judge of the 8th Judicial District Court in Clark County Nevada, handling business and civil cases.
-Judge Gonzalez is a past President of the American College of Business Court Judges and a past President of the Nevada District Judges Association, and has served as a Business Court Representative to the ABA Business Law Section.
+Judge Gonzalez is a past president of the American College of Business Court Judges, is a past president of the Nevada District Judges Association, and has served as a Business Court Representative to the ABA Business Law Section.
 Currently she serves on the Education Committee of the Judicial Council of the State of Nevada.
-She previously served on the Judicial Council of the State of Nevada, Supreme Court Jury Improvement Commission, the Supreme Court Access to Justice Commission, and the State of Nevada Ethics Commission.
+She previously served on the Judicial Council of the State of Nevada, the Supreme Court Jury Improvement Commission, and the State of Nevada Ethics Commission.

 Judge Gonzalez attained a B.A. in History, with honors, from the University of Florida in May of 1982 and received her law degree from the University of Florida College of Law in 1985.
 She was admitted to the State Bar of Nevada in 1985.

 No weapons are allowed.
-There is no eating, drinking, smoking or chewing gum in any courtroom.
+There is no eating, smoking or chewing gum in any courtroom.
+Bottled water is allowed.

 Proper courtroom attire is required.
 No shorts or tank tops are allowed in the courtroom, shoes are required.
 T-shirts, which show offensive slogans or pictures, are not allowed.
 Hats should be removed before entering the courtroom.

 While in the courtroom, sit quietly when court is in session.
 Do not talk or whisper.
 The court proceedings are being recorded by a court recorder and noise can interfere with the preparation of this important record.

-All beepers, cellular telephones, and electronic devices must be turned off before entering the courtroom.
+All cellular telephones and electronic devices must be turned off before entering the courtroom.
 Avoid reading newspapers, or books in the courtrooms, particularly if your use of such material may be a distraction to others.